 How to take a screenshot on a Samsung Galaxy S or Note phone

-Note: These methods apply to most Samsung Galaxy smartphones, including the Galaxy S and Note lines, along with most modern Galaxy A models from the last three years.
-If your phone is over three years old, it may only support the below key combination screenshot method and not the other two.
+Note: These methods apply to most Samsung Galaxy smartphones, including the Galaxy S and now-defunct Note lines, along with most modern Galaxy A models from the last four years.
+If your phone is over four years old, it may only support the below key combination screenshot method, and not the other two.

 How to screenshot on a Samsung phone using a key combination

 Like most Android smartphones, taking a quick screenshot on a Samsung phone combines the power button and the volume button in a quick gesture that may take some getting used to.
 But once you've mastered it, you'll never miss it again.